abhinavtk7/fenics-workshop/README.md

-Thisn repo contains notebooks of fenics workshop
+This repo contains notebooks of fenics workshop